2024-25 Ski Season Progress Report as of March 31, 2025

 Late October 2024 and early November saw moderate snowfall mostly in northern regions but then trending southeast into Colorado and New Mexico.
 Wolf Creek and Pajarito had widespread natural snow runs open by Nov.
 10. Mid-November storms concentrated in the Pacific Northwest, but later in the month spread inland, especially to central Colorado.
 Areas in or close to full operation at the end of November included Mt.
 Baker, Mammoth, Lookout Pass, Grand Targhee and Wolf Creek, with Whistler and Mt.
 Bachelor having deep enough snowpacks to be set for the holidays.
 December snowfall up to Christmas was concentrated in the Pacific Northwest with moderate snowfalls in adjacent regions while the Southwest was bone dry.
 Northwest storms were more intense during the holiday week and spread into more regions.

 Early January snowfall was strongest in the US Northern Rockies.
 Mid-January was mostly dry except in the north central U.S. Rockies, while the rest of the month the entire West averaged less than 6 inches of snow with only a handful of areas getting as much as a foot.
 Variable conditions developed aside from the most favorable altitudes/exposures.
 Early February's atmospheric river had a high rain snow line in California and Utah, with drought persisting to the south and cooler weather and moderate snowfalls to the north.
 During the second week a cooler storm dumped up to 5 feet in California and Utah and was also widespread into adjacent regions.
 A warm AR hit the Northwest during the third week of February while snowfall continued in Utah and Colorado.
 The last week of February was warm and dry over most of the West, bringing widespread spring conditions.
+The first half of March had heavy snow in the coastal regions and Utah/Arizona and average snowfall farther inland.
+Snowfall during the third week of March was strongest in northern regions.
+A warmup during the last week of March brought widespread spring conditions, but a new storm cycle is underway at the end of the month.
 Snowfall totals in italics are estimates from Open Snow.

 California: Several small snowfalls through mid-November assisted snowmaking openings.
 Stronger storms over the last week of November totaled 4 feet at Mammoth and 1-3 feet at Tahoe based upon elevation, leaving Mammoth with by far the best conditions in the region.
 After two dry weeks it snowed 3+ feet northwest of Tahoe and about 2 feet elsewhere, followed by 1-2 feet Christmas Week.
 New Year's base depths averaged 2-4 feet at Tahoe and 4-5 feet at Mammoth.
 Early January snowfall was up to a foot, but there was less than 4 inches snow the rest of January 7 aside from an isolated one foot storm east of Tahoe Jan.
 25. The early February AR snowed 4 feet above 8,000 feet NW of Tahoe and 2 feet south of Tahoe but was nearly all rain below 7,000 feet.
 The second February storm dumped 4.5 feet at Mammoth and 3 feet at Tahoe.
 The rest of February was warm and dry.
-Palisades' base has had only 27% as much snow as higher up vs. long term average of 61%.
+As of the end of February Palisades' base had only 27% as much snow as higher up vs. long term average of 61%.
+First half of March Sierra storms were 3-5 feet with no low elevation rain, and it snowed up to 4 feet in Southern California and 8 feet in Arizona.
+Second half of March snow was over 2.5 feet NW of Tahoe at higher elevation and averaged 1.5 foot elsewhere.
 See Current California Ski Conditions for more details on Southern California and Mammoth.

 Area